tracespace/gerber-to-svg/packages/gerber-plotter/API.md

 **layer polarity change**

 A modifier that changes the subsequent shape polarities to `clear` or `dark`.
 By default, all shapes are `dark`.
-A dark shape creates an image, while a clear shape erases any shape that lies below it.
+A dark shape creates an image, while a clear shape erases any shape that lies below it (in that pad).
 Used for macro-defined tools and standard tools with holes:

 ``` javascript
 {type: 'layer', polarity: 'clear' OR 'dark'}